art-deco/file-upload.artdeco.app/README.md

 # file-upload.artdeco.app

 This app is the back-end for the [File Upload](https://file-upload.artdeco.app) website.
-It has front-end code for _Preact_ components for the JavaScript photo upload widget.
+It includes the server-side code for handling of file uploads in Node.JS within the _Idio_ web server.
+It also has front-end code for _Preact_ components for the JavaScript photo upload widget.
 The frond-end is built using _Closure Compiler_ run on JSX transpiled with `@a-la/jsx` package.

 <a href="#README"><img src="file-upload.gif" alt="File Uploader"></a>